AsadJeewa/Learning-to-Generalise-in-Sparse-Reward-Navigation-Environments/README.md

 - --run-id allocates a unique training ID

-- --env-args allows for the specification of custom training settings i..e to train using one of the 3 algorihtms (curriculum, curiosity and hybrid)
+- --env-args allows for the specification of custom training settings

+  - Specify the training algorithm i.e. curriculum, curiosity or hybrid

     - String must contain "CURRICULUM" for training under the curriculum setting

     - String must contain "CURIOSITY" for training under the curiosity setting

     - String must contain "CURIOSITY_CURRICULUM" for training under the hybrid setting

   - Additionally, reward shaping may be used

     - String must contain "RAY_DIRECTED" to reward agents for moving in the direction of open rays i.e. with no obstacles in said direction

     - String must contain "DISTANCE_DIRECTED" to reward agents for moving closer to the target